River Avon, Hampshire: Designations

 In 1993 the Avon valley in Hampshire between Bickton (downstream of Fordingbridge) and Christchurch was designated as a Site of Special Scientific Interest (SSSI).

 In 1996 almost the entire river, from Patney (Wiltshire) to Christchurch, together with its tributaries the Wylye, Nadder, Bourne and Dockens Water, was designated as the River Avon System SSSI.

 Conservation initiatives in the 2000s

 A four-year project called STREAM began in September 2005.
-This £1 million project was designed to benefit the habitats of species such as water-crowfoot, Atlantic salmon, brook lamprey, sea lamprey, bullhead, Desmoulin's whorl snail, gadwall and Cygnus columbianus (Berwick's swan).
+This £1 million project was designed to benefit the habitats of species such as water-crowfoot, Atlantic salmon, brook lamprey, sea lamprey, bullhead, Desmoulin's whorl snail, gadwall and Cygnus columbianus (Bewick's swan).
 A sister project called Living River ran from 2006 to 2010, aiming to providing better access and recreation, as well as aid biodiversity.
 Both these projects were shortlisted for the 2009 Thiess International Riverprize, competing against four other projects: the Yellow River in China, Lake Simcoe in Canada, the Polochic Basin in Guatemala and the Lower Owens River in the USA.
 The prize for 2009 was awarded to Lake Simcoe.

+Angling

+On 13 September 1934, Aylmer Tryon equalled the British record for barbel with a 14 lb 6 oz specimen caught from the Royalty stretch of the Hampshire Avon at Christchurch.
+Three years later in 1937, Mr F.W.K.
+Wallis caught a barbel of exactly the same weight, equalling the British record caught by Tryon three years earlier, and the barbel caught by Mr T. Wheeler in 1888 at Molesey Lock on the River Thames in Surrey in 1888.
+In 1968, all three of these records were expunged by the BRFC in favour of the 13 lb 12 barbel caught by Joe Day in October 1962 at the Royalty Fishery.
+Day's record stood for 32 years until being beaten by a 16 lb 2 oz barbel caught by Peter Woodhouse in June 1994 at the River Medway, Kent.

+The British record for chub has been held three times at the Royalty, first by Mr E.J.
+Walker on 17 August 1904 with a chub of 7 lb 5 oz.
+This was beaten two years later with a chub of 7 lb 6 oz 8 dr by Mr F.W.
+Smith in October 1906.
+This chub record was smashed in December 1913 at the same venue by Mr G.F.
+Smith with a chub weighing 8 lb 4 oz, a record which stood for 38 years.

+The largest ever dace caught in UK waters was 1 lb 8 oz 5 dr caught by R.W.
+Humphrey in 1932 at the Hampshire Avon in Dorset.
+As a British record it stood for 36 years until being expunged by the BRFC in 1968.